Three Tips to Get the Team Back on Track This Fall

 While the relaxation, activity, and fun with family and friends that happens during the summer can sometimes feel like a world away from cubicle life, there are ways for employers to help their workers make the transition.
 One way is to try to recapture some of the elements of fun they experienced over the summer with a team-building exercise.
 Here are some ideas:

 At Strayboots, we see an uptick of interest in corporate team-building requests each fall, with managers and business leaders looking to re-engage and motivate their employees.
 Google, Verizon, and Capital One are only a few among some of the top companies that joined as Strayboots customers last fall.
 Interestingly, Starbucks and Nestle joined as customers the fall after their announcement of their partnership in the summer of 2018, using scavenger hunts as a tool to unite the two teams (using scavenger hunts as a team-building tool for a merger or acquisition is another interesting topic we’ll address in a later post!)

 50% of employees say they would switch jobs in return for more recognition.
 In a 2018 study by Mercer, one-third of employees plan on leaving their job within the next 12 months, with 76% not feeling valued.
 Some large companies are tackling retention through enhanced recognition strategies.
 Facebook, for example, coined the phrase “Faceversaries” to celebrate employees’ annual work birthdays with balloons, gifts, and social media recognition.
 Apple holds “beer bashes” for employees where recognition is given to high achievers.

-End of summer/early fall team building opportunities can help with the tricky task of transitioning employees from summer into the fall.
-These events can re-motivate your team, orient toward important tasks, help them to reconnect and foster stronger bonds.
+End of summer/early fall team-building opportunities can help with the tricky task of transitioning employees from summer into the fall.
+These events can re-motivate your team, orient them toward important tasks, help them to reconnect, and foster stronger bonds.
 Call us to learn more!